http://glassdoor.com/slink.htm?key=vQifR—30+ days ago

 Service - To our clients and ...

-Hanover Research is a global information services firm providing knowledge support to both for-profit and non-profit organizations.
-Through our unique, fixed-cost model we provide customized, timely, and authoritative research and advice enabling our clients to make informed decisions, identify and seize opportunities, and heighten their effectiveness.
-By creating—and always building upon—an extensive research infrastructure that any of our members, at any time and with any need, may access, we are able to provide a service that is revolutionary in its combination of flexibility and affordability, and which is well-suited to any organization seeking to become more knowledgeable on any subject.
+Recently ranked for the second year on the Washington Business Journal’s list of the 50 Fastest Growing Companies in DC and 36th on the 2015 AMA Gold Top 50 Report, Hanover Research is a global information services firm providing knowledge support to both for-profit and non-profit organizations.
+Through our unique, fixed-fee model we deliver customized, timely, and authoritative research and advice enabling our clients to make informed decisions, identify and seize opportunities, and heighten their effectiveness.

 Health & Wellness Benefits:

-Hanover Research offers medical, dental, vision care, life insurance, long term disability and Flexible Spending benefits for employees and their eligible dependents on the first day of the month following their start date.
+Hanover Research offers medical, dental, vision care, life insurance, long term disability, short-term disability and Flexible Spending benefits for employees and their eligible dependents on the first day of the month following their start date.
 Coverage is available to employees in all locations and to their same-sex domestic partners as well.
-Hanover Research pays 100% of employee benefit premiums for the medical, dental, life insurance and long-term disability coverage.
-We offer discounted gym memberships in our two main locations – Washington, DC and Charlottesville, VA.
+Hanover Research pays a large portion of the benefit premiums for the medical, dental, life insurance and long-term disability coverage. and subsidizes a large portion of dependent coverage for the same benefits.
+We offer discounted gym memberships for gyms near our main Arlington VA location.

 401(k) Plan: Hanover Research offers a variety of 401(k) investment options, managed through our payroll partner, Paychex, for retirement investment.
 Automatic payroll deduction allows employees to contribute up to the annual IRS dollar limit of their eligible salary to a 401(k) plan.
 Hanover Research offers a company match of 2%.
 All employees are eligible to participate in the 401(k) plan.